 - There are many trails in Merritt and the Nicola Valley to explore!
-Take a drive a see the beautiful Nicola Valley for yourself in a a spontaneous road trip.
+Take a drive a see the beautiful Nicola Valley for yourself on a spontaneous road trip.
 Road trips in Gold Country are an excellent way to see a wide variety of the region and take in multiple trails over a weekend.
-Gold Country Communities Society's regional Trail Guide is a great resource and hard copies can be picked up at the Merritt Visitor Centre at the Baillie House.
+Additional regional trail guides are a great resource with hard copies available for picked up at the Merritt Visitor Centre at the Baillie House.

 Explore the Merritt Rotary Bike Park